SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Green - Acceptable;

-• Yellow - Acceptable but require performance of risk review or additional mitigation strategies;
+• Yellow - Acceptable but requires performance of risk review or additional mitigation strategies;

 • Red - Unacceptable.